+Users register with the user portal and are given a personal digital observation diary link.
+This data is first observed automatically, lowering the input errors, monitored periodically during the season to detect anomalies, and at the end goes through line-by-line analysis before being added to European Breeding Bird Atlas - EBBA2.
+The data validation is conducted by Estonian Ornithological Society and funded by the Environmental Investment Center KIK.

+Project is run by Birdlife Estonia and funded by Environmental Investment Center KIK.
+The initiative is a centrally run and governed effort, with a core team of enthusiasts who are mostly scientists in the field.
+Management is hybrid due to the Covid-19 situation.

+This is a great example of an easy and inspiring citizen science task which is very convenient for people with different physical abilities and ages, providing the opportunity to contribute to international knowledge from your own garden.

+Name of initiative UNESCO ASPnet - Associated Schools Project

+Living area/focus Other (Environment)

+Level of citizen engagement 2 - distributed intelligence

+Status of the initiative Active

+Website https://bsp.teec.ee

+Level of implementation National, International

+Location Tartu, Estonia

-UNESCO ASPnet - Associated Schools Project THE INITIATIVE The Baltic Sea Project (BSP) is an international network among UNESCO Associated Schools Network (ASPnet).
-Its main aims are to promote global citizenship, a culture of peace and nonviolence, support sustainable development goals, sustainable lifestyles and to enhance intercultural learning with the appreciation of cultural diversity and heritage in the countries surrounding Baltic Sea.
+The Baltic Sea Project (BSP) is an international network among UNESCO Associated Schools Network (ASPnet).
+Its main aims are to promote global citizenship, a culture of peace and non-violence, support sustainable development goals, sustainable lifestyles and to enhance intercultural learning with the appreciation of cultural diversity and heritage in the countries surrounding Baltic Sea.
 The BSP offers different activities for 180 schools around the Baltic Sea.
+In Estonia 57 schools are involved.

-In Estonia 57 schools are involved WHO IS INVOLVED AND HOW school children and teachers from various backgrounds are involved.
-The participation is open for all who commit to the United Nations Sustainable Development Goals (SDGs) and host related events in their schools during a schoolyear.
-HOW ARE CITIZENS INVOLVED IN THE COLLECTION AND USE OF DATA?
+In Estonia 57 schools with approximately 2000 school children and teachers from various backgrounds are involved.
+The participation is open for all who commit to the United Nations Sustainable Development Goals (SDGs) and host related events in their schools during a school-year.

 This initiative involves citizens through distributed intelligence, as they are all collecting the data.
 Citizen science is used in this instance as more of a means to an end, that is giving children exposure to various topics related to SDGs.

 Project currently runs 6 types of citizen science programs, mainly nature observations and data collection.
 The most popular one has been a bird-watching program that has drawn over 950 participants.
 Different local and international apps are used for collecting the data.
 Specific tasks may also involve paper check-lists.
 The data is mainly used inside the program framework and for educational purposes.
-HOW IS THE INITIATIVE ORGANISED?

-The initiative is internationally coordinated and the Estonian main coordinator Tartu Loodusmaja (a nature school) curates locally relevant program elements as they see fit, based on teacher and participant feedback.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?
+The initiative is internationally coordinated and the Estonian main coordinator Tartu Loodusmaja (centre of environmental education) curates locally relevant program elements as they see fit, based on teacher and participant feedback.

 This initiative has managed to "get children out into the nature" and boost their interest in nature.
 This has been a springboard for many kids to join local nature-related hobby schools or groups.
 If engaging with children, an action-oriented approach seems to be a winning strategy, even if more complex topics are involved.
-DID THEY GET INVOLVED?